StanchevVeselin/Vision-market/README.md

+Deployment and Hosting -The application is hosted and accessible at the following link: https://vitamins-aba4e.web.app/

 Project Description
 This is a web application for selling vitamins, built using React and JavaScript.
 The application utilizes Firebase for database, hosting, functions, and authentication.